ndbiller/as-fa54-quiz/README.md

 ### Console.WriteLine() Shortcut

 Enter the following, followed by a double tab.
-You'll get a quick `Console.WriteLine();` But for debuggimg our WPF-Application you should rather use Trace.WriteLine() or Debug.WriteLine() and a breakpoint at the same line.
+You'll get a quick `Console.WriteLine();` for debugging your code.
+For our application you should rather use `Trace.WriteLine()` or `Debug.WriteLine()` and set a breakpoint on the same line, though.

 ```
 cw